Filipemendonca1978/Intuitive-One-UI-Optimization-Tool/README.md

-To execute it run 'OneUI Optimizer.bat'
+To execute it run 'OneUI Optimizer.bat'.
 It guides you and is easy to use
 ------------------------------------------
 Tested on UI 6 and 7